 Compulsions are used to “fix” or “correct” the thoughts or feelings brought on by a person’s obsessions.
 An example might be if a third party sets the table for a person suffering from OCD at a restaurant that person may then need to reorganize the table to “fix” the incorrectness of the previous arrangement.
 Compulsions can manifest in a variety of forms.

-At Family Psychiatry of North Jersey, we understand that OCD is more than just “quirks,” and strive to help both our patients and their loved ones find personalized coping mechanisms and solutions to some of OCDs biggest challenges.
+At Family Psychiatry and Therapy, we understand that OCD is more than just “quirks,” and strive to help both our patients and their loved ones find personalized coping mechanisms and solutions to some of OCDs biggest challenges.
 No two cases of OCD are the same, so why should your care be?
 Our friendly staff takes the time to build relationships with each of our clients to ensure that we are devising the best treatment plan.
 Below we have listed out seven strategies to cope with OCD.
 Always keep in mind that OCD is not the fault of the one affected, OCD is a medical condition just like any other illness and should be viewed as such.

 - Greet Your OCD